-- The UK currently remains a member of the EU until at least 31st October 2019, unless a withdrawal agreement takes effect before that date.
+- The UK currently remains a member of the EU until at least 31st January 2020, unless a withdrawal agreement takes effect in 2019.
 Accordingly at present UK legislation and court decisions must still comply with EU discrimination law.
-The leaving date was 29th March 2019, but the UK and EU27 have agreed extensions.

 - Accordingly the Equality Act will continue even after Brexit.
-Indeed as a British Act of Parliament it would continue in force even without the Withdrawal Act 2018.
+Under the Withdrawal Act 2018:

-- After Brexit, unless otherwise agreed in negotiations with the EU, the UK will be entitled to amend the Equality Act without regard to EU law.
+- unless otherwise agreed in negotiations with the EU, the UK will be entitled to amend the Equality Act without regard to EU law.

 - The Equality Act falls within controversial ‘Henry VIII’ powers given to government to amend laws without an Act of Parliament.
 However any changes to the Equality Act under these powers seem likely to be only technical.